Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 This inevitably means less competition, which is usually the outcome of state intervention in any market.
 That doesn't have to be a bad thing, and DORA is undoubtedly being implemented with the best of intentions.
 However, it's too soon to know whether the threat of state punishment for systems failure in financial services and banking is a more powerful motivator for outstanding service than the fierce competition that a less-regulated marketplace might encourage.

 Economics scholars tend to be divided on this topic at a theoretical level, but the EU believes that it has the right, the duty and the power to force firms to offer the best possible service in the financial sector.
-Time will tell if that judgement is correct.
+Time will tell if that judgment is correct.

 Germany’s take on the Digital Operational Resilience Act (DORA)